vood/mentalhealthchat/README.md

 I decided to see if I could write a mobile app by only using GPT-4, in a framework I'm not 100% familiar with.
 The result is in this github project.

+# End result

+I ended up with a working prototype.
+The chat was working, the auth was working.
+Then I decided to add chat history storage with firebase which is not working yet.
+Code is written but the app throws an error.
+I believe that it is possible to fix this problem by conversing with GPT-4, but I'm not going to spend more time on this.

 # About myself

 I'm a fullstack software engineer with over 15 years of experience.
 My tech stack spans from Python, Javascript, React,